sebacornnejo/sebacornnejo.github.io/images/README.md

 # My GitHub Pages Assets

-This repository stores the images, gifs, icons and .js used in My GitHub Pages.
+This repository stores the images, gifs and icons used in My GitHub Pages.

 ## Contents